 Abdel-Nabi et al., (2005) investigated empirically the exchange rate determinants for Sudan during the period 1982-2004 using Ordinary Least Squares method.
-The study ignored time series unit root tests as well as conventional cointegration tests .The main findings of the study are as follows (i) there is a positive relation between exchange rate as dependent variable and GDP; (ii) deterioration of terms of trade has contributed to depreciation of the real exchange rate.; (iii) there is a negative relation between exchange rate and trade openness; (iv) there is a strong inverse relation between change in exchange rate and the level of inflation rate.
+The study ignored time series unit root tests as well as conventional cointegration tests.
+The main findings of the study are as follows (i) there is a positive relation between exchange rate as dependent variable and GDP; (ii) deterioration of the real exchange rate.; (iii) there is a negative relation between exchange rate and trade openness; (iv) there is a strong inverse relation between change in exchange rate and the level of inflation rate.